-On my weekly newsletter, The Fight Spot, I ask people what their biggest challenge is related to focus and doing their best creative work.
+On my weekly newsletter, I often hear from people about what their biggest challenge is related to focus and doing their best creative work.

-Last summer, I was in San Francisco for WWDC, and I was talking about this issue with a friend.
-He’s an iPhone app developer and he literally has dozens of apps and web services out there.
+Last summer, I was in San Francisco talking about this issue with a friend.
+He’s an iPhone app developer with dozens of apps out there that he has made.
 I ask him how he juggles his focus and priorities.

 For me, at times I feel stretched thin with “just” my 3 websites and podcast.
 I know that I do my best work when I am head down and focused on just one project and it’s all I think about until I’m done.